 Westpac Altitude Black is designed for . . .

-. . . someone who wants it all and can afford to pay for it, but still expects top value per dollar spent: AmEx AND MasterCard; a choice of Altitude Rewards OR QFF points; high points earning rate AND bonus points; Qantas or Priority Pass lounges passes AND AmEx lounge passes; and free insurance cover that’s better in many respects than the cover provided by competing cards.
+. . . someone who wants it all and can afford to pay for it, but still expects top value per dollar spent: a choice of Altitude Rewards or QFF points, a high points earning rate, bonus points, airport lounges passes and free insurance cover that’s better in many respects than the cover provided by competing cards.